Preview For Tonight's Episode Of WWE Raw | PWMania

-WWE invades Milwaukee, WI at the BMO Harris Bradley Center for tonight’s episode of Monday Night Raw.
+WWE invades Detroit, MI at the Little Caesars Arena for tonight’s episode of Monday Night Raw.
 Here is what’s on tap for tonight’s show:

 – The fallout from last week’s show.